Low-level file I/O functions allow the

 This approach is more robust than testing

-data, they return a string.
-Otherwise, they return a number (
+data, they return a character vector.
+Otherwise, they return a number

 After each read operation,